joshkel/lua-presentation/notes.md

 # Lua: the bad parts

+Every language has its bad parts, right?

+I feel like I can't use this photo much any more.

+So why talk about Lua's bad parts?
+It's worth being aware of them before you get into it, and, even if you never write in Lua, I find that looking at how other languages approach a problem helps broaden my horizons.

+A bit more subjective.

 ### 1-based indexing

 Pretty horrifying.
 Different than every popular programming language of the last twenty years.
 I've seen people swear off Lua forever because of this.